 We implemented weighting separately for each of the four GPA measures through a multistep process.
 The first step was estimation of the propensity scores.
 In this case, the propensity score represents the probability of having a GPA as function of baseline covariates that are considered to predict GPA and enrolling in an UNC campus.
-Our covariates included demographics (race/ethnicity, gender, age, economic disadvantage, first generation college going status, having a disability, being identified as academically or intellectually gifted), baseline indicators of student achievement (being retained in a prior grade, scores in 8th grade math and reading end of course exams, and passing Algebra I in 8th grade, teachers' assessment of 8thgrade achievement in math and reading), 8th-grade absences (proxy for academic engagement and motivation), and additional factors that we expected to predict enrolling in UNC such as academic performance of the 8th-grade middle schools,7 district-level baseline high school graduation rates, and number of colleges in the 8th-grade county.
+Our covariates included demographics (race/ethnicity, gender, age, economic disadvantage, first-generation college going status, having a disability, being identified as academically or intellectually gifted), baseline indicators of student achievement (being retained in a prior grade, scores in eighth-grade math and reading end-ofcourse exams, passing Algebra I in eighth grade, and teachers' assessment of eighth-grade achievement in math and reading), eighth-grade absences (proxy for academic engagement and motivation), and additional factors that we expected to predict enrolling in UNC such as academic performance of the eighth-grade middle schools, district-level baseline high school graduation rates, and number of colleges in the eighth-grade county.
 We estimated the propensity scores using generalized boosted modeling (GBM; McCaffrey et al., 2013).
-GBM combines boosting (i.e., iterations) and regression trees (which partition the dataset into numerous regions based on the covariate values).
+GBM combines boosting (i.e., iterations) and regression trees (which partition the data set into numerous regions based on the covariate values).
 GBM is data adaptive and nonparametric; it automatically selects which covariates should be included and the best functional form by using many piecewise functions of the covariates and testing all possible interactions to achieve the best balance between the treatments and comparison units.
 GBM also accommodates missing values for covariates by balancing both the distribution and the rates of missingness of each covariate between the treatment and comparison arms.
-We implemented GBM using the twang package in Stata (Cefalu, Liu, and Martin, 2015).
+We implemented GBM using the twang package in Stata (Cefalu et al., 2015).

 The second step was calculating weights for the treatment students with valid GPA measures so that they look similar to the control students who have a valid GPA measures.
-Following Stuart (2010), control students are weighted by 1, treatment students are weighted by $\frac{\hat{P}}{1-\hat{P}}$ where \hat{P} is the estimated propensity score.
+Following Stuart (2010), control students are weighted by 1, treatment students are weighted by P/(1-P), where P is the estimated propensity score.

 The final step was assessing baseline equivalence.
-For each covariate, we examined standardized differences (i.e., effect sizes) between the weighted treatment and control students (Rosenbaum and Rubin, 1985; Institute of Education Sciences, 2018).
-We required standardized differences to be less than 0.1 standard deviations (SDs) in absolute value for all covariates (which is more stringent than the 0.25 SDs threshold adopted by the WWC).
+For each covariate, we examined standardized differences (i.e., effect sizes) between the weighted treatment and control students (Institute of Education Sciences, 2018; Rosenbaum & Rubin, 1985).
+We required standardized differences to be less than 0.1 SDs in absolute value for all covariates (which is more stringent than the 0.25 SD threshold adopted by the WWC).

 Table 3 shows the sizes and characteristics of the GPA analysis samples.
 For each GPA measure, we present treatment and control differences before and after weighing.
-We see that there were sizeable differences between the treatment and control students prior to weighting, with some differences being greater than 0.2 SDs.
+We see that there were sizable differences between the treatment and control students prior to weighting, with some differences being greater than 0.2 SD.
 Weighing reduced all of these differences below 0.10 SDs and made the two groups tightly balanced on observable characteristics.